Expolite/Expolite/README.md

 - 👋 Hi, I’m @Expolite as a nickname here in GithHub.
 - 👀 I’m interested in ... anime, gaming, sports, sleeping, writing a code with coffee.
 - 🌱 I’m learning ...
-Web developing using PHP, MySQL, JavaScript, CSS, HTML, Bootstrap and more.
+Java and Practiicng C++ again.

+- :keyboard: HTML, CSS, JavaScript, PHP, SQL, C++, Java.

 <!---
 Expolite/Expolite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.